 Social media and kids: Support your child’s use

 How do you know when social media is affecting your child’s mental health?
 Recognise the signs and support children with their social media use.

 Questions to ask your teens about mental health

 If you’ve spotted the warning signs of mental health issues in your teen, it’s vital to chat with them about what they’re feeling.

 This communication contains information which is copyright to The Hospitals Contribution Fund of Australia Limited (HCF).
 It should not be copied, disclosed or distributed without the authority of HCF.
 Except as required by law, HCF does not represent, warrant and/or guarantee that this communication is free from errors, virus, interception or interference.
 All reasonable efforts have been taken to ensure the accuracy of material contained on this website.
 It’s not intended that this website be comprehensive or render advice.
 HCF members should rely on authoritative advice they seek from qualified practitioners in the health and medical fields as the information provided on this website is general information only and may not be suitable to individual circumstances or health needs.
 Please check with your health professional before making any dietary, medical or other health decisions as a result of reading this website.

-*You must have had hospital or extras cover for 12 months, excludes Accident Only cover and Overseas Visitors Health Cover.
+*Excludes Accident Only Basic cover and Overseas Visitors Health Cover.